chicalauren/Interactive_WD/README.md

 # Understanding How Interactive Websites Work

 ## Description
-"For Beginners, By Beginners" is an interactive tutorial designed to introduce absolute beginners to the foundational concepts of building interactive websites.
+This website understanding how interactive websites work - "For Beginners, By Beginners" is an interactive tutorial designed to introduce absolute beginners to the foundational concepts of building interactive websites.
 Our platform provides a clear, concise, and beginner-friendly approach, helping users understand how websites work without feeling overwhelmed by technical jargon or excessive details.

 ---